fetchai/cosmpy/SECURITY.md

 If you have suggestions on how this process could be improved please submit a pull request.

-## Bug Bounty

-We have a [**bug bounty program**](https://docs.fetch.ai/bug_bounty/).
-Please report any security issues you find, or reach out to `developer@fetch.ai`.
-Please try to be as explicit as possible, describing all the steps and example code to reproduce the security issue.

-Critical bug fixes will be backported to past major releases.

 ## Public Discussions

 Please restrain from publicly discussing a potential security vulnerability. 🙊